Frequently Asked Questions

 What happens if I fail the Writing Portfolio?

-While most students do pass this requirement, students who do not pass the writing portfolio must take either ENGL 3010, Advanced Rhetoric and Writing, or ENGL 3080, Advanced Business and Technical Writing.
+While most students do pass this requirement, students who do not pass the writing portfolio must take either ENGL 3010, Advanced Rhetoric and Writing, or TCID 3080, Advanced Business and Technical Writing.

 I would like some support in preparing papers to submit for the writing portfolio.
 Where can I find some help?